 Day 15: Jomsom - Tatopani 1100m drive

-Drive down to Tatopani through beautiful Thakali villages following the Kali Gandaki River.
+Drive down to Tatopani through beautiful Thakali villages following the Kali Gandaki River and reach to Tatopani village with natural hot spring.

 Early morning start driving to Kathmandu through beautiful country side scenery.
 Arrive in Kathmandu and transfer to hotel.